Sawtelle Boulevard is what I consider one of the food paradises of Los Angeles.

-The ‘neighborhood’ comprises the portion of Sawtelle Boulevard between Santa Monica Boulevard and Olympic Boulevard (the area is sometimes plainly called Sawtelle).
+The ‘neighborhood’ comprises the portion of Sawtelle Boulevard between Santa Monica Boulevard and Olympic Boulevard.

 Historians assure this area has been a satellite Japanese quarter since the 30s.
-At that time, Japanese men involved in gardening and landscaping professions moved to the area from Little Tokyo.
+At that time, Japanese men involved in gardening and landscaping professions moved to the area from Little Tokyo (in Downtown Los Angeles).
 Since the land was cheap and the weather benign, they opened nurseries (botanical).

-With time the nurseries were replaced by Japanese fast food joints, supermarkets, sushi bars, tea shops, markets, anime stores and temples.
-Little Osaka has gained a trendy reputation because of its location (close to UCLA, Santa Monica and Culver City) and numerous lunch / dining options.
+With time the nurseries were replaced by Japanese fast food joints, supermarkets, sushi bars, tea shops, markets, anime stores, and temples.

-Tatsu serves amazing Tonkotshu broth ramen.
+Tatsu serves amazing Tonkotsu broth ramen.
 And this assertion comes from somebody who doesn’t like soups.

 The fun starts by customizing your ramen using an iPad ordering system (a la Tokyo style).
 Then, you proceed to sit down while the chefs prepare the food in front of you.